pjcallaghan1/odin-recipes/README.md

 # odin-recipes
-The Odin Project: Project Recipes
+The Odin Project: Project Recipes<br />
 Using basic knowledge of HTML to create index.html and reference 3 recipes.

 All Recipes are taken off of AllRecipes.<br />